 This natural DIY detagler is perfect for kiddos of all ages.
 Keep curls tamed and easy to brush out.

 Mix all ingredients into a spray bottle and shake.

 Spritz over wet hair before combing to help release knots.

 - I used 12 drops of sweet orange oil.
 I think lavender would be great if your kiddo takes a nighttime tub to help soothe them to sleep.

 - If you plan on using essential oils, use a dark glass spray bottle to protect the oil.

 - I do suggest using some sort of oil because while the AC vinegar smell evaporates, it does smell a bit before then.

 - Most sources agree that a glass bottle is best to reduce ickies getting into your natural detangler.
-I used one, but only because I was on a hunt to find the cheapest spray bottle that wasn’t huge – a glass once came out on top.

 Using the detangler